JustinMShea/wooldridge/cran-comments.md

 ## win-builder
 Status: 1 NOTE
-Possibly mis-spelled words in DESCRIPTION:
+Possibly mis-spelled words in DESCRIPTION: econometrics (8:45)

 ## travis-ci
 Done.
 Your build exited with 0.